Independence University IS ACCREDITED BY THE ACCREDITING COMMISSION OF CAREER SCHOOLS AND COLLEGES (ACCSC).

 Why does it matter?

-Accreditation is important because it ensures continued improvement and shows the college's committment to meeting a rigourous set of quality standards.
+Accreditation is important because it ensures continued improvement and shows the college's commitment to meeting a rigorous set of quality standards.
 Accreditation is also important because it's a requirement for students to participate in federal financial aid programs which help make college more affordable.

 For military veterans who are eligible for the Chapter 33 Post 9/11 GI Bill® and whose fees exceed the annual cap, the Department of Veteran Affairs will cover half of your remaining tuition and fees for the fiscal year.

 Independence University and DANTES will assist you to see if any of your military experience qualifies you to receive college credit.

 This benefit provides educational assistance to active-duty servicemember spouses who are pursuing an Associate’s degree or completing a certificate program.

 At Independence University, we maintain a commitment to honesty, fairness, and value in education.
 IU staff and faculty are accountable to one another, the higher education community, our students and graduates, and our employers and partners.